Chart Color Schemes

 Dakabin has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified seven projects expected to influence the area.
-Notable projects include Moreton Bay Wildlife Hospital, North Lakes Industrial Development Site, The Mill at Moreton Bay Priority Development Area, and Dohles Rocks Connection Road.
-Below is a list detailing those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely to impact this region.
+Key projects are Moreton Bay Wildlife Hospital, North Lakes Industrial Development Site, Moreton Bay Central (formerly The Mill at Moreton Bay), and Dohles Rocks Connection Road.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.